SyedAliasad20/Stadiums-HeroAnimation/README.md

 open project in vscode or android studio

-# go to pubspec.yaml and add this to include your images:
+# Go to pubspec.yaml and add this to include your images:
 flutter:
   assets:
     - assets/Melbourne.JPEG